 The benefits of being organized and having an efficiently managed home do not negate the need to attend to the menial daily chores.
 However, when we plan, schedule, and streamline everything that should happen in everyday life, we automate all those lower-level tasks.

 This requires paying attention to planning and executing the menial stuff before automating these things.
-But once this is done, we can operate in a more stable environment, thus making it possible to focus on bigger, more important things.
+But once we do this, we can operate in a more stable environment, thus making it possible to focus on bigger, more important things.

 And this is how you move forward to create the life you desire.
-The more streamlined and automated the lower-level tasks and ideas are, the greater the space in your mind to shape, plan and execute more significant ideas – our goals and dreams – the point of creation.
+The more streamlined and automated the lower-level tasks and ideas are, the greater the space in your mind to shape, plan, and execute more significant thoughts – our goals and dreams – the point of creation.

 Not having the space or capacity to attend to the planning and execution of those ideas means living in the rat race where everything has the same priority and where we continually run around putting off fires.

 That is an exhausting, reactive life.
-This unintentional life does not provide space or energy to think about what we want in life and much less to make it happen.
+This unintentional life does not provide space or energy to think about what we want in life, much less to make it happen.